Hampi road trip itinerary – Backpacking in an ancient Elysium

 HOW TO REACH HAMPI

-Nearest Airport to Hampi:Hubli airport, which is about 160 km from Hampi would be the nearest airport.
+Nearest Airport to Hampi:Hubli airport, which is about 160 km, would be the nearest airport to Hampi.
 Those up for a road trip can always workaround by taking a flight to Bangalore and renting a car from there.

-By road: My personal choice would always be to travel by road, a ride through the nature’s heart.
+By road: My personal choice would always be to travel by road, a ride through nature’s heart.
+A road trip to Hampi from Bangalore is quite enthralling.
 The drive would round-out to 370km from Bangalore.
-A road trip to Hampi from Bangalore is quite enthralling.
+You can also choose to go on a bike ride from Bangalore to Hampi.

 Being a tourist destination you sure won’t run out of options to stay, be it luxury, budget, or camping.
+There are umpteen choices for hotels in Hampi.
 Get more information on where to dine and stay in Hampi here.
 There are also many shacks in Hampi, which would be on the Hippie side of Hampi.

 Amidst the paddy fields, enveloped by boulders, Tutti Hampi tents and café offers the perfect view to wake up to.